Unifying Deductive and Abductive Reasoning in Knowledge Graphs with Masked Diffusion Model: Conclusion

 \section{Conclusion}

-In this work, we presented DARK, a masked diffusion model to unify deductive and abductive reasoning over knowledge graphs.
-By modeling bidirectional reasoning as a masked diffusion process, DARK seamlessly integrates deduction and abduction in a mutually reinforcing and dynamically interactive manner, allowing two reasoning directions to refine each other during the iterative denoising process.
-Our self-reflective denoising mechanism enables iterative hypothesis refinement through deductive validation, while the logic-exploration reinforcement learning strategy further encourages the discovery of richer and more diverse reasoning patterns by jointly masking queries and conclusions.
-Extensive experiments demonstrate that DARK not only achieves impressive results on multiple benchmark datasets but also exhibits strong generalization ability across diverse reasoning scenarios.
-This approach leverages the strengths of diffusion models to enhance logical reasoning, offering a robust framework for complex knowledge graph tasks.
-These findings highlight the potential of integrating diffusion-based modeling with logical reasoning, paving the way for more unified, interpretable, and scalable reasoning frameworks in future research.
+In this work, we propose DARK, a masked diffusion model that unifies deductive and abductive reasoning over knowledge graphs.
+By formulating bidirectional reasoning as a masked diffusion process, DARK enables deduction and abduction to interact and mutually refine each other during iterative denoising.
+The self-reflective denoising mechanism supports iterative hypothesis refinement via deductive validation, while a logic-exploration reinforcement learning strategy promotes more diverse reasoning patterns through joint masking of queries and conclusions.
+Extensive experiments on multiple benchmarks demonstrate that DARK achieves strong performance and generalization across diverse reasoning scenarios.
+Overall, this work shows the effectiveness of diffusion-based modeling for logical reasoning, providing a unified and effective framework for knowledge graph reasoning.

+However, the main limitation of our approach lies in its reliance on the ids of knowledge graph entities and relationships, lacking more flexible natural language question-answering capabilities.
+Furthermore, this method relies on a large number of hypothesis-observation pairs for sampling, as well as a long training time.
+This limits the model's ability to transfer knowledge across different knowledge graphs and its scalability.